 Mossad is likely recruiting and mobilizing non-Israeli operatives to carry out high-risk missions inside Iran.
 This network of secret agents has enabled Israel to wage a covert sabotage campaign to target key assets and facilities.

-A mysterious strike in June targeted a production facility of centrifuge components near Tehran.
+The apparent presence of Mossad squads in Iran was noted after a mysterious strike in 2021 targeted a production facility of centrifuge components near Tehran.
 Iranian officials initially said that the attack was thwarted, but later reports indicated that the incident caused significant harm.

 The assault was carried out by drones according to some sources, who concluded that the remote-controlled strike was launched from Iranian territory.
 The drones were likely smuggled into Iran and activated by foreign nationals recruited by Israel, military journalist Yoav Limor wrote in Israel Hayom daily.

-Notably, outgoing Mossad chief Yossi Cohen recently claimed that an earlier operation to steal Iran’s nuclear archive was carried out by a large team of non-Israelis.
+Notably, former Mossad chief Yossi Cohen claimed that an earlier operation to steal Iran’s nuclear archive was carried out by a large team of non-Israelis.

 As always, it is difficult to know with certainty whether Israeli agents operate on Iranian soil.
 According to previous reports, Mossad women from Israel were deployed for missions inside Iran.